yasirshabbir44/todo-app-wicket/README.md

 **Challenges:**
-Implementing your first Apache Wicket project can indeed be challenging, especially if you find limited online resources.
+Implementing first Apache Wicket project can indeed be challenging, especially if you find limited online resources.
 Here are some common challenges that developers might face during the implementation of an Apache Wicket project:

 - Sparse Documentation and Tutorials : Limited availability of comprehensive documentation or tutorials can make it difficult for newcomers to grasp the concepts and best practices of Apache Wicket.
 - Community Support : A smaller community might mean fewer forums, discussion groups, or Stack Overflow threads where you can seek help when encountering issues.